UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb-vd.md

 | Shield       | +1 | 10sp    | 1 item            |                                            |

 Table: Armor and Shields

-**Shield**: The typical shield, 10sp.
-Can be splintered to negate damage from a single melee or missile attack.

 | Weapon          | Damage | Special | Cost | Examples                     |
 |-----------------|--------|---------|------|------------------------------|